 Corporate actions such as stock splits, special dividends, mergers and acquisitions are quite common, but what happens with unexpired options?

-It seems like each month or so there's a major company announcement—a mega-merger, acquisition, stock split, or a special dividend—but these are just the big ones we hear about.
-In actuality, such events, commonly referred to as "corporate actions," occur pretty much every day, at companies big and small.
+It seems like every so often there’s a major company announcement—a mega-merger, acquisition, stock split, or a special dividend—but these are just the big ones we hear about.
+In actuality, such events, commonly referred to as “corporate actions,” occur pretty much every day, at companies big and small.

-Typically, a corporate action will require adjustments to be made to the number of outstanding shares and/or the share price, and, depending on the type of action, the stock symbol may also change.
-The terms of listed option contracts, too, are often adjusted; depending on the specifics, certain option contract terms and obligations, such as the strike price, multiplier, or the terms of the deliverable, could be altered.
-And because these alterations often result in contract terms that fall outside the standard, 100-share contracts, they are often referred to as "non-standard options."
+Typically, a corporate action will require adjustments to be made to the number of outstanding shares and/or the share price, and depending on the type of action, the stock symbol may also change.
+The terms of listed options contracts too are often adjusted; depending on the specifics, certain options contract terms and obligations, such as the strike price, multiplier, or the terms of the deliverable, could be altered.
+And because these alterations often result in contract terms that fall outside the standard, 100-share contracts, they’re often referred to as “nonstandard options.”

 Sound intimidating?
-It doesn't need to be.
+It doesn’t need to be.
 Remember, these adjustments are made in order to keep valuations and obligations intact after a corporate action.
-For example, suppose Company XYZ announces a 3-for-1 split as of a specific date (the "adjustment date").
-Suppose you own 100 shares as of the adjustment date, and on that date the company stock is trading at $150 a share.
-After the split, you'd own 300 shares, each worth $50 a share.
+For example, suppose Company XYZ announces a 3-for-1 split as of a specific date (the “adjustment date”).
+Suppose you own 100 shares as of the adjustment date, and on that date, the company stock is trading at $150 per share.
+After the split, you’d own 300 shares, each worth $50.
 The shares are valued at $15,000, both before and after the split.

 Suppose further that you had purchased a 75-strike put option that is set to expire after the adjustment date.
-Although the actual terms will be decided by a committee (see the next section below), after the adjustment is made, you'd likely hold 3 put option contracts, each with a strike price of 25.
+Although the actual terms will be decided by a committee (see the next section below), after the adjustment is made, you’d likely hold three put options contracts, each with a 25 strike.
 All other terms would likely remain the same.
 Once again, from a fundamental standpoint anyway, nothing has changed.